tahoe-lafs/tahoe-lafs/docs/backupdb.rst

 subsequent backup operation may use more effort (network bandwidth, CPU cycles, and disk IO) than it would have without the backupdb.

-The database uses sqlite3, which is included as part of the standard python library with python2.5 and later.
-For python2.4, Tahoe will try to install the "pysqlite" package at build-time, but this will succeed only if sqlite3 with development headers is already installed.
-On Debian and Debian derivatives you can install the "python-pysqlite2" package (which, despite the name, actually provides sqlite3 rather than sqlite2), but on old distributions such as Debian etch (4.0 "oldstable") or Ubuntu Edgy (6.10) the "python-pysqlite2" package won't work, but the "sqlite3-dev" package will.
+The database uses sqlite3, which is included as part of the standard Python library with Python 2.5 and later.
+For Python 2.4, Tahoe will try to install the "pysqlite" package at build-time, but this will succeed only if sqlite3 with development headers is already installed.
+On Debian and Debian derivatives you can install the "python-pysqlite2" package (which, despite the name, actually provides sqlite3 rather than sqlite2).
+On old distributions such as Debian etch (4.0 "oldstable") or Ubuntu Edgy (6.10) the "python-pysqlite2" package won't work, but the "sqlite3-dev" package will.